gridaco/assistant/README.md

 ## Usage

-> link is temporarily dead. it's being reviewed by figma team. until this plugin is available publicly, you have to build it on local and run it.

-install via figma plugin [link here](https://www.figma.com/community/plugin/896445082033423994)
+> install figma plugin via below link. note that the published plugin is allways behind few new features behind this repository. for trying out the latest and mindblowing features, please build from your local environment directly. install via figma plugin [link here](https://www.figma.com/community/plugin/896445082033423994)